Bank of Japan lifts next year's growth forecast, saves ammunition as virus risks linger

 In fresh quarterly projections, the BOJ upgraded next fiscal year’s growth forecast to a 3.9% expansion from a 3.6% gain seen three months ago based on hopes the government’s huge spending package will soften the blow from the pandemic.

-It also upgraded its assessment on capital expenditure to say it was bottoming out, and projected exports to increase broadly thanks to robust overseas demand.

-But it offered a bleaker view on consumption, warning that services spending will remain under “strong downward pressure” and could add deflationary impulse to the economy.
+But it offered a bleaker view on consumption, warning that services spending will remain under “strong downward pressure” due to fresh state of emergency measures taken this month.

 “Japan’s economy is picking up as a trend,” the BOJ said in the report, offering a slightly more nuanced view than last month when it said growth was “picking up.”

-Many analysts had expected the BOJ to hold fire ahead of the bank’s review of its policy tools scheduled in March, which aims to make them more sustainable as Japan braces for a prolonged battle with COVID-19.
+Many analysts had expected the BOJ to hold fire ahead of a policy review in March, which aims to make its tools sustainable as Japan braces for a prolonged battle with COVID-19.

-Markets are focusing on Governor Haruhiko Kuroda’s post-meeting briefing for hints on what could come out in the review.

 Sources have told Reuters the BOJ will discuss ways to scale back its massive purchases of exchange-traded funds (ETF) and loosen its grip on YCC to breathe life back into markets numbed by years of heavy-handed intervention.

-“But the BOJ will do so in a way that doesn’t give markets the impression it is dialling back stimulus,” he said.

-Many analysts are also watching out for any response from Kuroda to a media report the central bank could widen the implicit range for which long-term yields are allowed to move around its 0% target.
+He also made clear any steps the BOJ would take will not lead to a withdrawal of stimulus.

+“It’s too early to exit from our massive monetary easing programme at this point,” Kuroda said.
+“Western economies have been deploying monetary easing steps for a decade, and none of them are mulling an exit now.”

-Reporting by Leika Kihara and Kaori Kaneko, additional reporting by Tetsushi Kajimoto; Editing by Simon Cameron-Moore & Shri Navaratnam
+Reporting by Leika Kihara and Tetsushi Kajimoto; additional reporting by Kaori Kaneko; Editing by Simon Cameron-Moore & Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.